jambuur/APEDSK99/README.md

 The DSR is a modified version of the original TI Disk Controller DSR but with CRU comms removed and optimised for reliable SD card access instead of wonky floppies.

 The Arduino UNO controls the TI interface, has R/W access to RAM and can halt the TI.
 Due to the limited number of GPIO pins available on the Arduino UNO, R/W to RAM is a serial-to-parallel scheme through 74HC595 shift registers.
-This idea is neither new or mine but I have gratefully used part of this excellent project by Mario Keller: https://github.com/mkeller0815/MEEPROMMER
+This idea is neither new or mine but I have gratefully used part of [this excellent project](https://github.com/mkeller0815/MEEPROMMER
+) by Mario Keller.

 When the TI issues a disk controller command, the Arduino receives an interrupt through a 74LS138.
 The Arduino then: